joaotavora/snooze/README.md

 No regular expressions, annotations or otherwise funny syntax: routes not only *look like* functions, they *are* functions.

-Here are the routes thus defined (and some error reporting for free):
+Here are the routes thus defined and some of the error reporting you get for free:

 ```HTTP
 GET /lispdoc/defun                         => 200 OK